ricksladkey/source-code-pro/README.md

+_N.B.
+This is a fork of the_ [Source Code Pro repository](https://github.com/adobe/source-code-pro)

+This fork adds an alternate to **Source Code Pro** called **Source Code Prosaic** with narrower line spacing, similar to the relationship between **Lucida Sans Unicode** and **Lucida Console**.
+By compromising the natural spacing, we can get an information-packing font with 20% more lines on the screen at the same font size.
+The original font is unmodified.

+Original README follows:

 # Source Code Pro

 Source Code Pro is a set of OpenType fonts that have been designed to work well